acquia/acsf-tools/README.md

 #### Install

-For simpler projects with a single developer or very small teams, you can just clone this repository in your users' drush directory (e.g., ~/.drush).
+For simpler projects with a single developer or very small teams, you can just clone this repository in your projects' global drush directory (e.g., [project-root]/drush/Commands).

-For larger teams, we recommend adding this project as a composer library, e.g. `composer require acquia/acsf-tools`.
+For larger teams, we recommend adding this project as a composer library, e.g. `composer require acquia/acsf-tools:9.x-dev`.
 See [Using Composer to manage Drupal site dependencies](https://www.drupal.org/node/2718229) if you're new to Composer.

+_If you'd like to upgrade from acsf-tools 8.x to 9.x, the easiest method is to run `composer remove acquia/acsf-tools` and then `composer require acquia/acsf-tools:9.x-dev`.
+This will ensure no cruft remains from the 8.x version.
+Make a backup of your local acsf_tools_config.yml before running `composer remove`._

+#### Drush 9 Installs

+Using this branch requires Drush 9.
+There are some [architectural changes to global commands in Drush 9](http://docs.drush.org/en/master/commands/#global-drush-commands) that you'll want to become familiar with.

+_Also, there are some additional manual install steps while some upstream packages ([BLT](https://github.com/acquia/blt/tree/8.9.x), [Composer-installers](https://github.com/composer/installers)) adapt to Drush 9:_

+* If your repository incldues a legacy `/drush/contrib` folder, rename it to `drush/Commands`.
+* If you're using BLT:
+  * add `/Commands` to your main .gitignore.
+  * Add the following as a post-deploy-build command in `blt/blt.yml`:
+    * `find ''Commands'' -type d -name ''.git'' -exec rm -fr {} +`
+  * In your project's main composer.json, change the 'type:drupal-drush' installer-path from `drush/contrib/{$name}` to `drush/Commands/{$name}`.

 #### Configuration